UBC-MOAD/docs/jupyter.rst

     you will shutdown the Jupyter server and your :command:`jupyter lab` session will stop working.

 The URLs on the last 2 lines are the important bit that we need to use to get the client running on our laptop.
-The second last one that contains the name of the machine that the server is running on is the important one for the reset of this setup.
+The second last one that contains the name of the machine that the server is running on is the important one for the rest of this setup.
 That is::

   http://salish:8888/?token=bbd686ffaa5398aacaee25c9fa44b5f9424889a81ad7d9f1